Linuxfabrik/monitoring-plugins/check-plugins/starface-peer-stats/README.rst

 .. code-block:: text

-    usage: starface-database-stats [-h] [-V] [--cache-expire CACHE_EXPIRE]
+    usage: starface-peer-stats [-h] [-V] [--cache-expire CACHE_EXPIRE]
                                [-H HOSTNAME] [--port PORT] [--test TEST]
                                [--timeout TIMEOUT] [-6]

-    Returns the database connection statistics of the Starface PBX.
+    Returns the peer statistics of the Starface PBX.
 It uses the data output of the Starface Monitoring Module, which was originally written for Check_MK and listens on port 6556.
 Supports both IPv4 and IPv6.
 Fetched data is cached up to one minute, so that other Starface plugins running in parallel do not query the data again and overload the PBX.

     optional arguments:
       -h, --help            show this help message and exit